bradfriedlander/aspnet-core-metrics/documentation/MagenicMetrics.md

 ---
 ### MagenicMetrics.Controllers.MetricsBaseController.SerializeDetails

- This method sets the value of [MagenicMetrics.IMetric.Details].
+ This method sets the value of [MagenicMetrics.IMetric.Details](#MagenicMetrics.IMetric.Details).

- This method takes no action if [MagenicMetrics.Controllers.MetricsBaseController.MetricDetails] is `null` or [MagenicMetrics.IMetric.Details] already has a value.
+ This method takes no action if [MagenicMetrics.Controllers.MetricsBaseController.MetricDetails](#MagenicMetrics.Controllers.MetricsBaseController.MetricDetails) is `null` or [MagenicMetrics.IMetric.Details](#MagenicMetrics.IMetric.Details) already has a value.

- If [MagenicMetrics.Controllers.MetricsBaseController.MetricDetails] is a `System.String` or `System.Type.IsPrimitive`, [MagenicMetrics.IMetric.Details] is set to a simple string representation of [MagenicMetrics.Controllers.MetricsBaseController.MetricDetails].
+ If [MagenicMetrics.Controllers.MetricsBaseController.MetricDetails](#MagenicMetrics.Controllers.MetricsBaseController.MetricDetails) is a `System.String` or `System.Type.IsPrimitive`, [MagenicMetrics.IMetric.Details](#MagenicMetrics.IMetric.Details) is set to a simple string representation of [MagenicMetrics.Controllers.MetricsBaseController.MetricDetails](#MagenicMetrics.Controllers.MetricsBaseController.MetricDetails).

-Otherwise, [MagenicMetrics.IMetric.Details] is set to a JSON serialization of [MagenicMetrics.Controllers.MetricsBaseController.MetricDetails].
+Otherwise, [MagenicMetrics.IMetric.Details](#MagenicMetrics.IMetric.Details) is set to a JSON serialization of [MagenicMetrics.Controllers.MetricsBaseController.MetricDetails](#MagenicMetrics.Controllers.MetricsBaseController.MetricDetails).